Three Tuns, Alcester: Description and early history

 The Three Tuns is sited at number 34 High Street in Alcester.
 It was built as a house in the 17th century but is now a pub, with flat above, and a separate cottage to the rear.
-The three tuns is a traditional pub name and sign with origins in the mediaeval era when inns hung three barrels on their exterior to denote their status.
+The three tuns is a traditional pub name and sign with origins in the medieval era when inns hung three barrels on their exterior to denote their status.
 It remains in use on the coat of arms of the Worshipful Company of Brewers.

 The main structure is of two storeys, with an attic.
 It is of timber-framed construction with plaster infill and L-shaped in plan; the roof is tiled and the chimney stacks are in brick.
 Three of the chimney shafts date to the 17th century and one to the 19th century.
 The ground floor has a build-out extending into the street that was constructed in the 19th century.
 The front entrance is set in a wooden doorcase with a pediment and pilasters, decorated with incisions.
 The top of the build-out is decorated with a dentil-detailed cornice.
 The ground floor at the front elevation has shop-front style windows; there are two windows on the first floor, that protrude into the lean-to style roof of the build-out.
 The attic floor had two dormer windows.
 To the right side of the front elevation a passage provides access to the yard to the rear, it is gated and along its length allows a view of the building's timber framing which can also be seen on the front and rear elevations.
 The interior also has exposed timbers framing and ceiling beams, including bressummers.

 The cottage, built in the 19th century, is known as Talbot Cottage.
 It is of rendered brick construction with a cornice in brick with dentil detailing.
 The windows date to the 20th century.
 The complex of pub, cottage and flat were granted statutory protection by Historic England on 1 February 1967.
 They are currently protected as a single grade II listed building, under the name Talbot Cottage.
 The pub won the Campaign for Real Ale's Shakespeare regional pub of the year award in 2020.